 The concept of sustainability is finding an ever greater audience – online as well.
 We have done our homework for you and sifted through the huge range of websites on this topic.
 The result is an interesting collection of websites, portals and blogs.

 The same applies to recycling know-how as it does to all other kinds of know-how: it must first be disseminated before it can bring about social and political change.
 By providing others with extensive advice, we make sure that the worlds of politics and business focus on sustainable development so that concrete measures are undertaken to protect our natural resources.
 We advise the Federal government on related topics, helping them, for example, to compile guidelines on recycling waste electrical and electronic equipment or providing them with support as they draw up the new recyclables law.
 A further example of our commitment here is our work in the Resources Commission at the Federal Environment Agency (KRU), whose objective is to turn the spotlight on the whole issue of resource protection in both Germany and the EU.
 That this issue is so close to our hearts can be seen not only by the way we pass on our expertise but also by the fact that REMONDIS managing director Herwart Wilms represents our company at the KRU.
-Moreover, Herwart Wilms is also a member of the BDI committee for raw material policies and a member of the advisory board of the VDI Center for Resource Efficiency.
+Moreover, Herwart Wilms is also chairman of the committee for raw material policies at the BDI [Federation of German Industries] and a member of the advisory board of the VDI Center for Resource Efficiency.
 As its name suggests, this centre provides businesses with advice helping them to optimise the way they use their material and energy resources.
 We believe that it is an honourable and responsible task to make the most of our know-how and expertise to drive sustainable development and it is a task that we are more than happy to take on.

 In 2012, REMONDIS joined forces with NABU (German Nature and Biodiversity Conservation Union) and a number of other companies to found the 'Resource Conservation Alliance' (Allianz Ressourcenschonung).
 The objective of this alliance is to convince politicians – both at home and abroad – of the need for a more resource-friendly economy and for suitable policies to be put in place to promote this.
 At the moment, far too many people see business growth and lowering raw material consumption as being mutually exclusive.
 And this despite the fact that there would be huge financial benefits for companies if they were to take action to protect their resources – for example by increasing efficiency or closing in-house material cycles.